LECOM at Seton Hill

 Meeting the Health Care Needs of Southwestern Pennsylvania

-LECOM at Seton Hill is an additional campus site of the Lake Erie College of Osteopathic Medicine located on the campus of Seton Hill University in Greensburg, PA.
-It is approximately 30 miles southeast of Pittsburgh at the start of Pennsylvania’s Laurel Highlands recreation area.
+LECOM at Seton Hill is an additional campus site of the Lake Erie College of Osteopathic Medicine located on the campus of Seton Hill University in Greensburg, Pennsylvania.
+It is approximately 30 miles southeast of Pittsburgh in the heart of Pennsylvania’s Laurel Highlands.

-Seton Hill University was founded by the Sisters of Charity, an international apostolic community of women, in 1885 and has been educating students in the liberal arts for over 100 years.
-It has retained much of its original neo-gothic architecture with beautifully landscaped green spaces over its 200 acre hilltop campus.
+Seton Hill University was founded by the Sisters of Charity, an international apostolic community of women, in 1885 and has been educating students in the liberal arts for more than 100 years.
+It has retained much of its original neo-Gothic architecture with beautifully landscaped green spaces over its 200-acre hilltop campus.

 Medical students begin their coursework on the Seton Hill campus in buildings renovated to suit the students’ unique learning needs.
 Changes were made to both Lynch Hall and Reeves Hall to include additional administrative and instructional space, a laboratory for the students to practice osteopathic manipulative medicine (OMM) and a Learning Resource Center for study materials.

-Students at LECOM at Seton Hill use the highly successful Problem-Based Learning (PBL) curriculum developed at LECOM Erie and used as the sole curriculum in Bradenton and Greensburg.
-PBL is an innovative approach to medical education, which emphasizes student-centered, self-directed learning through small group interaction and limited faculty involvement.
+Students at LECOM at Seton Hill use the highly successful Problem-Based Learning (PBL) curriculum developed at LECOM Erie and used as the sole curriculum in Bradenton, Greensburg and Elmira.
+PBL is an innovative approach to medical education that emphasizes student-centered, self-directed learning through small group interaction and limited faculty involvement.

 LECOM offers its students memberships and affiliations with a wide selection of campus clubs, societies, and professional associations, including local chapters of leading osteopathic organizations.
 Some of these clubs are Emergency Medicine Club, Neurology Club, SOMA, SOSA, and Global and Underserved Medicine Club.
 Whether social or with the goal to advocate on issues, involvement in student activities can be an important of part of the medical school experience.